chrismarcok/GameCenter/Phase2/GameCentre/TEAM.md

 * Helped each other understand the new code written as well as concepts such as fragments and ways to build the UI/use XML.

+## November 12, 2018

+* Want to make 2048 game, Snake game.
+Other options are sudoku, solitaire, piano tiles, bejewelled, checkers.
+* 2048 Can have undo and a meaningful autosave.
+* Snake will not have undo.
+Could have saving functionality.
+* Sudoku will have autosave and undo.
+* Can make "Threes" game instead of 2048.
+* Snake and 2048 use swiping gesture to control.
+Sudoku has the user tap and select (possibly each tile is a edittext).
+* Presentation will be discussed later.
+* Sliding Tiles solvable boards will be done via random moves from a solved state, can be refactored to check if the state is valid later.